 Types of data annotation

 As previously mentioned, the data annotation process can be applied to various types of layouts.
 This means that different types of data annotation methods are used.
-For readability purposes of the blog, we will focus on three of the different data annotation methods.
+For the blog’s readability, we will focus on three of the different data annotation methods.
 Keep in mind that this list is not exhaustive:

 - Image annotation